 Regarding the debate of frozen margaritas over “on the rocks”, Liz Baron, owner of Blue Mesa Grills’ Dallas Texas area restaurants believes the coldness of a frozen drink makes it harder to discern the subtleties of the taste.
 Nelly Mendoza Olsen, General Manager and Vice President of Paloma Blanca Mexican Cuisine also prefers the drink over ice.
 Olsen feels the best representation of the margarita is “on the rocks” where the taste of the tequila is dominant.
 On the other side of the argument, Ricardo Molina, Partner of Molina Restaurants feels frozen is better if done in a machine.
 Molina believes that a blender requires too much ice and dilutes the drink.
 He also says that “up”, or chilled and served without ice, is “good too but in Texas it gets hot quickly.”
 Tila’s Restaurante in Houston, Texas serves all of their margaritas “up” to prevent dilution and customers have the ability to add ice as they please.

 While those in the industry have varying ideas on how a margarita should be served, each remains successful throughout the years.
-A few restaurants even shared their margarita recipes below.
+A few restaurants even shared their margarita recipes below which were previously unreleased.

 Source: Ricardo Molina, partner Molina’s Mexican Restaurant (Houston, Texas)